 How to Choose the Right Kind of Beard Cleanser and Moisturizer

-While we do not profess to be dermatology experts, a website called The Guys Shaving Club has a section offering Beard Care.
+While we do not profess to be dermatology experts.
 In this article, allow us to share excerpts from recommendations provided by dermatologist and Mohs surgery expert Dr. Anthony Rossi to the American Academy of Dermatology (AAD).

 Gel Cleansers – This type of cleansers are best for men with oily or acne-prone skin.
 The gel should be labelled as non-comedogenic cleanser while containing salicylic or glycolic acid.
 Reference to the non-comedogenic label means it will not clog pores.

 Dry Skin – A creamy facial cleanser described on the label as hydrating, soap-free and fragrance-free is best for dry types of skin.

 Folliculitis Prone Skin – A folliculitis-prone skin is one that develops in-grown hairs during the stubble period.
 Using a gentle but exfoliating scrub once or twice a week can prevent the stubble from curling back to grow into its own follicle.

 It’s also important to moisturize immediately after every washing, using a formulation that matches one’s skin type: oily, dry, sensitive folliculitis-prone.